December 31, 2022

 Today: final countdown from number 5 to 1.

 Please shop at your local record store.
 The folks who work there know their stuff.
-And most of the shores have a pretty good website where you can order your stuff.
+And most of the stores have a pretty good website where you can order your stuff.
 It might even be cheaper than the big ones on the 'net.

 Buy directly from the artist, attend live shows and stop by the merch table.
 And be sure to tell your friends about that great new act you discovered.
 Word-of-mouth can't be beat as the prime source to discover new music.